 Find videos and other resources designed for visitors with hearing disabilities.

 Glacier National Park produces large print brochures, audio described videos, and braille handouts for visitors needing vision assistance.

 Service animals are allowed in national parks.
 See this page for information about what qualifies as a service animal and wildlife warnings.

 All Glacier shuttles are ADA accessible.
 Park visitors with a disability can access many destinations along Going-to-the-Sun Road while enjoying the spectacular scenery by riding on one of the parks's optional and environmentally-friendly buses.

-Disabled Traveler's Companion Website Logo
+The Disabled Traveler's Companion

-Another good place to look for the latest information on accessibility is the Disabled Traveler's Companion Website.
+Another good place to look for information on accessibility is the Disabled Traveler's Companion Website.
 While not officially affiliated with the National Park Service, they have been working with Glacier and other national parks to provide valuable information to travelers with disabilities.
 Their website contains information on and photographs of campgrounds, lodges, and park attractions that will aid in planning your trip to Glacier.